 Our Team

-Elly Robson (she/her) is the Managing Editor of History Workshop.
-She is a historian of early modern Britain and its Atlantic world and a lecturer at Birkbeck, University of London.
+Elly Robson Dezateux (she/her) is the Managing Editor of History Workshop.
+She is a historian of early modern Britain and its Atlantic world and a postdoctoral research fellow at Christ Church, University of Oxford, where she is leading a project on institutional legacies of colonialism.
 Her research examines the environmental politics generated by ambitious projects of agricultural improvement and colonial plantation, investigating wetlands, woodlands, and islands as sites of reform and conflict.
-She is currently writing a monograph titled, Violent Waters: The Politics of Wetland Improvement in Early Modern England.
+Her monograph, titled Violent Waters: Environmental Politics in Early Modern England, is forthcoming with Cambridge University Press in 2025.

 Marybeth Hamilton (she/her) is the Coordinating Editor of History Workshop.
 She is the author of two works of cultural history, In Search of the Blues and When I’m Bad I’m Better: Mae West, Sex, and American Entertainment, has written and presented several documentary features for BBC Radio, and is a longtime member of the editorial collective of History Workshop Journal.
 She is currently working on a project on radical feminism, sex, love, and rage.
 She is an Honorary Research Fellow at Birkbeck, University of London and a Fellow of the Raphael Samuel History Centre.

-Vivien Chan (she/they) is an Editorial Fellow at History Workshop, and a doctoral candidate at the University of Nottingham.
-Her work focuses on spaces of consumption in public housing estates in Hong Kong’s New Towns from the 1950s to 1980s, conceptualising spaces such as hawkers, markets and malls through design history and material culture.
+Vivien Chan (she/they) is an Editorial Fellow at History Workshop.
+She completed her PhD at the University of Nottingham in 2024.
+Her thesis focuses on spaces of consumption in public housing estates in Hong Kong’s New Towns from the 1950s to 1980s, conceptualising spaces such as hawkers, markets and malls through design history and material culture.
 Her research interests include oral histories, grassroots archives, collaborative research and visual methodologies.
 Vivien is also an imagemaker and lectures in Illustration at Nottingham Trent University.

 Mary Katherine Newman (she/her) is an Editorial Fellow at History Workshop and a third-year PhD student at the University of Oxford.
 Her research looks at the understanding of the five senses among soldiers during the Spanish Empire’s invasion of Wallmapu (now the modern state of Chile).
 She is particularly interested in Latin American history, Indigenous histories, digital humanities, and the history of science and medicine.